devCauaRaphael/web-crawler-tool/README.md

 * No concurrent requests.
 * Only one static `User-Agent` is currently used.
 * No advanced URL normalization.
+* Scope definition, but not option to all scopes.

 These limitations provide opportunities for future improvements.